 ISTJ Si-Fi Loop: What It Means and How to Break Free

 The ISTJ Si-Fi loop causes them to rely heavily on these two functions, often neglecting their extraverted functions entirely.
-While ISTJs would ordinarily apply a lot of focus onto their auxiliary extraverted thinking function, this becomes something they push aside in favor of using their introverted functions only.
-The ISTJ in this loop becomes hyper critical of past events and can see all of the negative things which have occurred and are likely to occur again.
+While ISTJs would ordinarily focus on their auxiliary extraverted thinking function, this becomes something they push aside in favor of using their introverted functions only.
+The ISTJ in this loop becomes hyper-critical of past events and can see all of the negative things which have occurred and are likely to occur again.
 Seeing these negative patterns and past events becomes tied to the ISTJs emotions, which makes them fixate on these things and the fears they have of what might happen in the future.
-Normally logic would present itself for the ISTJ and cause them to reevaluate, but during their loop this becomes impossible.
+Normally logic would present itself for the ISTJ and cause them to reevaluate, but during their loop, this becomes impossible.

 ISTJ Typically Rely On Extraverted Thinking

-Normally the ISTJ would rely heavily on their extraverted thinking, which is their auxiliary function.
-Of course their dominant introverted sensing is what they process the world through, they also combine this with their Te.
-The combination of these functions is what helps the ISTJ to witness patterns from past situations, and filter this through their sense of facts and logical information.
-They are naturally very rational people, who believe in searching for answers which make sense and can help them problem solve.
-They know how to plan for things accordingly, using their ability to connect their path with proven methods as a means of getting them to the end goal they most seek.
-This extraverted thinking is what helps the ISTJ to approach things with a more rational and practical mindset, rather than allowing emotions to push them in the wrong direction.
+Normally the ISTJ would rely heavily on their extraverted thinking, their auxiliary function.
+Of course, their dominant introverted sensing is what they process the world through.
+They also combine this with their Te.
+The combination of these functions helps the ISTJ witness patterns from past situations and filter this through their sense of facts and logical information.
+They are naturally very rational people, who believe in searching for answers which make sense and can help them problem-solve.
+They know how to plan for things accordingly, using their ability to connect their path with proven methods to get them to the end goal they most seek.
+This extraverted thinking helps the ISTJ approach things with a more rational and practical mindset, rather than allowing emotions to push them in the wrong direction.
 While some patterns and past situations might have been filled with negative scenarios or results, the ISTJ does not allow this to fill them with fear or doubt.
-Instead this extraverted thinking functions helps them evaluate the situation and come up with ways to avoid the negative results in the future.
+Instead, this extraverted thinking function helps them evaluate the situation and devise ways to avoid negative results in the future.
 Their emotions don’t prevent the ISTJ from getting the job done because of fear, since their Te helps them see how things could go better in the future and gives them a sense of purpose and direction.

 The Si-Fi Loop in ISTJs

-When the ISTJ is in their loop they become focused on their introverted functions, which definitely causes their behavior to appear different than usual.
-For the ISTJ focusing on patterns and logical solutions is something which comes naturally, but in their loop this becomes a bit of a struggle.
+When the ISTJ is in their loop, they become focused on their introverted functions, which definitely causes their behavior to appear different than usual.
+For the ISTJ focusing on patterns and logical solutions is something that comes naturally, but in their loop, this becomes a bit of a struggle.
 They might not see things as logically as usual, and facts become skewed in ways they normally would not.
-The ISTJ who is focused on their introverted functions can become caught up in seeing all of the ways that things have failed in the past.
-They obsess over mistakes and things which went horribly wrong, allowing emotions to take control in this situation.
-Their introverted feeling function combines with their dominant introverted sensing function, and causes the ISTJ to experience fear and doubt.
-This stems from seeing how things have not gone well in the past, and so the ISTJ becomes blocked up and doesn’t want to move forward.
-They might become reclusive, not wanting to experience anything new or try anything which steps outside of their comfort zone.
-They will cling to things which comfort them, only wanting to focus on the things which they know will go well for them.
+The ISTJ who is focused on their introverted functions can become caught up in seeing all of the ways things have failed in the past.
+They obsess over mistakes and things that went horribly wrong, allowing emotions to control this situation.
+Their introverted feeling function combines with their dominant introverted sensing function and causes the ISTJ to experience fear and doubt.
+This stems from seeing how things have not gone well in the past, so the ISTJ becomes blocked and doesn’t want to move forward.
+They might become reclusive, not wanting to experience anything new or try anything that steps outside their comfort zone.
+They will cling to things that comfort them, only wanting to focus on what they know will go well for them.

-The outside world can become a place of uncertainty and fear for the ISTJ, and so they can start to avoid a lot of social situations.
-They don’t want to step outside of their comfort zone and into things which might cause them to feel uneasy or unsure.
-They become unable to take control of situations or feel capable of commanding their own lives when this is happening to them.
-In this loop the usually confident ISTJ begins to doubt themselves and their choices, not feeling as if they can step forward and take control of things.
-They can see how so many actions have gone wrong in the past, and start to compare this to present or future situations.
+The outside world can become a place of uncertainty and fear for the ISTJ, so they can start to avoid many social situations.
+They don’t want to step outside their comfort zone and into things that might cause them to feel uneasy or unsure.
+They cannot take control of situations or feel capable of commanding their own lives when this happens to them.
+In this loop, the usually confident ISTJ begins to doubt themselves and their choices, not feeling they can step forward and take control of things.
+They can see how so many actions have gone wrong in the past and compare this to present or future situations.
 This makes them unable to really try anything new or feel capable of planning for their goals.
-Instead they want to focus on small things, and tasks they know they can complete efficiently.
+Instead, they want to focus on small things, and tasks they know they can complete efficiently.

 How to Escape the ISTJ Loop

 The best way for the ISTJ to escape this loop is to apply focus to their auxiliary function.
 The ISTJ needs to start to focus on their extraverted thinking function, as a means of drawing this back out.
 This function is what has been neglected, which is causing this loop to take control.
 While the loop can often occur in times of extreme stress or change, it isn’t always a bad thing for short periods of time.
-It becomes a problem when the ISTJ becomes stuck in this loop for too long, and they need to find a way to break free from it.
-Focusing on facts and paying attention to details they know they can change, can really help the ISTJ start to pull out of this loop.
-Instead of focusing on the past or emotions, the ISTJ should do research about things which matter to them and focus on the facts of the situation.
+It becomes a problem when the ISTJ becomes stuck in this loop for too long, and they must find a way to break free from it.
+Focusing on facts and paying attention to details they know they can change can help the ISTJ start to pull out of this loop.
+Instead of focusing on the past or emotions, the ISTJ should research things that matter to them and focus on the facts of the situation.